krishnagopika/InterviewQuestions/Collections/Collections.md

 ```

-7. Passesnger list is stored in the format of an object of Passenger with follwoung fields, there is a medical emergency, write a program to filterout the passengers with doctor as profession.
+7. Passenger list is stored in the format of an object of Passenger with the following fields, there is a medical emergency, write a program to filter out the passengers with the doctor as a profession.

 ``` java